tsuyoikaze/FusionHunt/README.md

 * **Bugs from prerequisite software**:

-There is a bug in Trinity v2.2.8-v2.3.4.1 that put the entire program into an infinite loop.
+There is a bug in Trinity v2.2.8-v2.3.4.1 that puts the entire program into an infinite loop.
 Please use Trinity v2.2.7

 * **Bugs within this pipeline**: